Category: Media Relations

 Learn what today’s journalists and bloggers are looking for from sources, understand their work environment and learn how you can help them.
 A strong media relationship can lead to your becoming the go-to person in your industry or area of expertise.
 Learn these steps to cement the relationship and get on the media’s radar screen:

 • Establish a repeatable pattern that integrates Twitter and email to engage media without annoying them.

 • Position your spokespeople as sources — what the media is looking for from them.

 • Develop a specific process to get them to take your calls and meet with you in person.

 • Learn how to maximize an in-person media visit.

 • Become a valued resource — go above and beyond the usual expectations.

-Interested in getting more information on Michael Smart’s related seminar, “Pitching Boot Camp,” also taking place in New York?
+Interested in getting more information on Michael Smart’s related seminar, “Pitching Boot Camp,” also taking place in Atlanta?
 Please visit here.
-For a $150 discount off registration for both programs, use code SMART614.
-Check out Michael's PRSA ComPRehension blog post, "Valentine’s Day Was Last Week.
-Now What?"
+For a $150 discount on registration for both programs, use code SMART1214.
+Check out Michael's recent ComPRehension blog post, “This Makes Pitch Research Unnecessary.”